cysouw/diathesis/text/c05_preverbs.md

 ### [ –NA | NDA ] Preverb dative causative + accusative {#sec:preverb-dative-causative}

-Different from most causatives, the original nominative of *mieten* 'to rent' [@Next a] turns into a dative with the prefixed form *vermieten* 'to lend' [@Next b].
+Different from most causatives, the original nominative of *mieten* 'to rent' [@next a] turns into a dative with the prefixed form *vermieten* 'to lend' [@next b].
 The more typical diathesis is a causative in which the original nominative turns into an accusative.
 However, with these verbs there is already an accusative present before the diathesis.

 :::ex
 a.
 Ich miete die Wohnung (von ihm).